 Utility stakeholders believe the release of surveillance reports should appear in Chapter 3.
 OPC and industry stakeholders state they do not oppose, but that this language should be retained until Chapter 3 is updated.

-(B) In lieu of providing copies of information, an electric utility filing for modification or continuance of a RAM in which the information required in 4 CSR 20.090(2)(A) has been previously filed with the commission as part of a general rate proceeding and has not changed, may certify that the information has not changed and provide to all parties the reference location in EFIS to find the information.
+(B) In lieu of providing copies of information, an electric utility filing for modification or continuance of a RAM in which the information required in 4 CSR 20.090(2)(A) has been previously filed with the commission as part of a general rate proceeding and has not changed, may certify that the information has not changed and provide to all parties the reference location in EFIS (including by document and page numbers) to find the information.
 An electric utility filing to continue or modify a RAM must also provide to all parties any additional information the commission ordered the electric utility to provide when seeking to continue or modify its RAM.

 (C) The commission may approve the establishment, continuation or modification of a RAM and associated tariff sheets provided that it finds that the RAM it approves is reasonably designed to provide the electric utility with a sufficient opportunity to earn a fair return on equity and so long as the tariff sheets that implement the RAM conform to the RAM approved by the commission.
 During its determination of whether an electric utility should be allowed to establish, continue or modify a RAM, the commission shall consider whether the fuel and purchased power costs and fuel-related revenues that would flow through the RAM are: